-The wallet is also popular because of its features: it supports tokens, transactions as shareable links, sweeping paper wallets, buying and selling BCH, exchanging to stablecoins, requesting a specific amounts and scanning (BIP70 type) payment requests from merchants.
+The wallet is also popular because of its features: it supports sending BCH through shareable links, sweeping paper wallets, multisig, buying and selling BCH, requesting a specific amounts and scanning (BIP70 type) payment requests from merchants.
 Besides BCH the Bitcoin.com wallet also supports BTC and ETH.
-The main disadvantages are that the wallet is not open source, that it promotes the bitcoin.com VERSE token with ads and that it uses a special derivation path namely m/44'/0'/0') which is not standard for BCH and hence cannot be imported in all other wallets.
+There main disadvantages are that the wallet is not open source, that it promotes the bitcoin.com VERSE token with ads and that it uses a special derivation path (m/44'/0'/0') which is not standard for BCH and hence cannot be imported in all other wallets.

 Electron Cash has a great reputation in the community because it has a lot of powerful features and